-In addition, the company filed a claim into the Court of Appeal which partially upheld the claim of LLP "Nova Zinc" and reduced the amount of the fine for conducting emission and waste disposal without appropriate permissions to RUB 54,660 thousand.

-The risk of accrual of these liabilities was estimated by management as high, therefore the Group management accrued the provision for the amount of RUB 54,660 thousand (Note 18) as at 31 December 2014.
+In addition, the company filed a claim into the Court of Appeal which partially upheld the claim of LLP "Nova Zinc" and reduced the amount of the fine for conducting emission and waste disposal without appropriate permissions to RUB 54,660 thousand as at 31 December 2014.
+The risk of accrual of these liabilities was estimated by management as high, therefore the Group management accrued the provision for the amount of RUB 54,660 thousand (Note 19) as at 31 December 2014.